Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 #### 1. Compiling an AI Engine Graph Application

-One of the first steps is to create and compile the AI Engine graph using the AI Engine compiler (aiecompiler).
+One of the first steps is to create and compile the AI Engine graph using the AI Engine compiler (`aiecompiler`).
 The TX chain design has been provided for you in the `design` folder.
 The AI Engine compiler (during the `make graph` step) compiles the `tx_chain_200MHz` graph, and builds the TX Chain AI Engine application.
-You can review [Compiling an AI Engine Graph Application Section in AI Engine Documentation](#ai-engine-documentation) for general details on how to use the AI Engine compiler.
+You can review [Compiling an AI Engine Graph Application Section in AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/compile_graph_application.html#rsb1512607764188) for general details on how to use the AI Engine compiler.
 The `tx_chain_200MHz` graph is composed of nine AI Engine subgraphs which are further composed of a total of 22 AI Engine kernels.
 The following is a description of each AI Engine subgraph and the AI Engine kernels it uses.
 A more detailed description of each AI engine kernel is provided later on in the [Software Design Details](#software-design-details).

 The `interp_chain` is a user-defined AI Engine subgraph (defined in `tx_subsystem.h`) used to limit the signal to the frequency of interest and remove unwanted signals and prevent blocking signals.
 It uses the `fir_63t_sym` and `fir_23t_sym_hb_2i` CommsLib AI Engine kernels.

 The `mixer_subsystem` is a user-defined AI Engine subgraph (defined in `tx_subsystem.h`) used to combine the signals from the `interp_chain` subgraphs.
 It uses the `mixer_2out` user-defined AI Engine kernel.

-The `pc_cfr_chain_itr_win` is a CommsLib AI Engine subgraph used for peak cancellation crest factor reduction to limit the dynamic range of signals being transmitted.
+The `pc_cfr_chain_itr_win` is a CommsLib AI Engine subgraph used for PC-CFR to limit the dynamic range of signals being transmitted.
 It uses the `pccfr_sma_itr_win` Commslib AI Engine subgraph which contains two instances of the `pccfr_scaleadd_itr_window`, `fir_23t_sym_hb_2i`,  and `window_copy_1in_2out` CommsLib AI Engine kernels.

 The `wcfr_graph` is a CommsLib AI Engine subgraph used to remove the peak above threshold after detection by PC-CFR.
 It uses the `wcfr_int_mag` CommsLib AI Engine subgraph which contains the `fir_23t_sym_hb_2i`, `fir_11t_sym_hb_2i`, and `wcfr_mag_pack` CommsLib AI Engine kernels.
 It also uses the `wcfr_filt_sub` CommsLib AI Engine subgraph which contains the `fir_96t_real_sym`  and `wcfr_correction` CommsLib AI Engine kernels.

-The `dpd_upsampler_8by5_up2` is a user-defined AI Engine subgraph (`tx_subsystem.h`) used to change the signal after Crest Factor Reduction (CFR) to the DPD sampling frequency.
+The `dpd_upsampler_8by5_up2` is a user-defined AI Engine subgraph (`tx_subsystem.h`) used to change the signal after CFR to the DPD sampling frequency.
 It uses the  `fir_11t_sym_hb_2i`, `fir_95t_sym_8i_5d`, and `gain_magsqr` CommsLib AI Engine kernels.
-The `DPD_LUT_FILT_1G_32T` is a CommsLib AI Engine subgraph is used to maintain average signal-to-noise ratio by subtracting the distortion component in the outbound signal.
+The `DPD_LUT_FILT_1G_32T` is a CommsLib AI Engine subgraph used to maintain average signal-to-noise ratio by subtracting the distortion component in the outbound signal.
 It uses the `dpd_1g_core0`, `dpd_1g_core1`, `dpd_1g_core2`, `dpd_1g_core3`, and `cl2_kernel` CommsLib AI Engine kernels.

 #### 2. Compiling the PL Kernels
 The Vitis compiler (during the `make kernels` step) compiles five PL kernels for implementation in the PL region of the target platform (`xilinx_vck190_es1_base_202020_1`).
 These C++ kernels are compiled into `*.xo` object (XO) files.
 The following is a description of each HLS PL kernel.

-+ `mm2s` Data Mover kernel is a Memory Map to Stream kernel to feed data from the DDR memory through the NoC to the AI Engine through the PL DMA
++ `mm2s` data mover kernel is a memory map to stream kernel to feed data from the DDR memory through the NoC to the AI Engine through the PL DMA
 + `pccfr_pl_pds_itr1` CFR kernel performs peak detection, scale factor compute, CP address and offset generation
 + `pccfr_pl_pds_itr2` CFR kernel conducts a second iteration of peak detection, scale factor compute, CP address and offset generation
 + `wcfr_peak_d` CFR kernel performs peak detection and scale factor compute for the WCFR function
-+ `s2mm` Data Mover kernel is a Stream to Memory Map kernel to feed data from the AI Engine through the NoC to DDR memory through the PL DMA
++ `s2mm` data mover kernel is a stream to memory map kernel to feed data from the AI Engine through the NoC to DDR memory through the PL DMA

 #### 3. Linking the System
 The Vitis compiler link step (during `make xclbin`) combines the compiled AI Engine graph (`build/libadf.a`) with the C++ PL kernels onto the target platform.
 This process creates an XCLBIN file to load and run an AI Engine graph and PL kernel code on the target platform.

 #### 4. Compile the Embedded Application for the Cortex-A72 Processor
 The TX Chain design uses a host program running the A72 processor to interact with the AI Engine kernels.
-The Arm® GNU Compiler (during the `make application` step) compiles an embedded PS host application to run on the Cortex-A72 core processor.
+The Arm® GNU compiler (during the `make application` step) compiles an embedded PS host application to run on the Cortex-A72 core processor.
 This step uses the GNU Arm cross-compiler to create an ELF file.
 The host program interacts with the AI Engine kernels and data mover PL kernels.

 #### 5. Packaging the system
 The Vitis compiler package step (during `make package`) gathers the required files to configure and boot the system, to load and run the application (including the AI Engine graph and PL kernels).
 If your target is hardware emulation, this step creates the necessary package as the `build/hw_emu/package` folder.
 If your target is to run your application on hardware, this step creates the necessary package as the `build/hw/package` folder.

 # Make Steps
-To run the following `make` steps (e.g. `make kernels`, `make graph`, etc), you must be in the `Makefiles/` folder.
+To run the following `make` steps (for example, `make kernels`, `make graph`, etc), you must be in the `Makefiles/` folder.
 ```bash
 cd Makefiles
 ```
 <details>
-  <summary>Build the Entire Tx Chain Design with a Single Command</summary>
+  <summary>Build the Entire TX Chain Design with a Single Command</summary>

-## Build the Entire Tx Chain Design with a Single Command
+## Build the Entire TX Chain Design with a Single Command
 If you are an advanced user and are already familier with the AI Engine and Vitis kernel compilation flows, you can build the entire TX Chain design with one command:

 ```bash